sam22ridhi/Terrapulse/README.md

 # Terrapulse
-Here’s a draft for your TerraPulse README file:

----

-# TerraPulse

 Welcome to **TerraPulse** — the all-in-one sustainability companion app designed to help you live a more eco-friendly life.
 TerraPulse combines sustainable travel planning, smart waste management, and eco-conscious shopping into a unified platform that empowers you to make a positive impact on the planet.